kcappieg/grunt-sfdc-package-builder/README.md

 Type: `boolean`
 Default: `false`

 If `true`, clears the cache of metadata info after performing all operations.
+Cached items include session and metadata describe information but *not* the results of queries since this is volatile information.

 **Note** You can manually clear the metadata cache before executing this task by deleting the file located at `%PROJECT_ROOT%/.grunt/sfdc-package-builder/metadata-describe.cache`